 Contact your local council and ask to be included on its website and in its next community handbook.
 Be sure to keep the information updated every year.

 Don’t forget that the Development Officers at Playgroup WA are always available to help whenever and wherever they can.
 Your local Development Officer has a wealth of knowledge and expertise in running playgroups and is a great place to start should you need any assistance.
-Have a look at who your Playgroup WA representative is here or call the office on 9288 8088.
+You can find out your Playgroup WA representative by calling the office on 9288 8088.

 Do you have any other tips or ideas that have worked well for your playgroup?
 We’d love to hear it!